-This course is designed to provide students with academic and professional support during their student teaching assignment.
+This course is designed to provide students with academic and professional support during their student teaching assignments.
 The courses are offered in a seminar format consisting of reflective discussions that evolve around events in content classes, field experiences, supervised teaching, and collaboration between the candidates, university personnel, and the on-site support provider.
-Synchronous (live) meetings via technology will be a requirement of this course.
+Synchronous (live) meetings via technology will be required for this course.
+CR/NC Grading.